 There are several load balancers and numerous algorithms that process requests at various layers in the TCP/IP stack.

-Microsoft's Azure Load Balancer supports load balancing for cloud services and virtual machines to scale applications and provide safety against failure of a single system, which could lead to an unwanted downtime and disruption of the service availability.
+Microsoft's Azure Load Balancer supports load balancing for cloud services and virtual machines to scale applications and provide safety against failure of a single system, which could lead to unwanted downtime and disruption of the service availability.

 There are essentially three types of load balancers in Microsoft Azure.
 They are - Azure Load Balancer, Internal Load Balancer (ILB), and Traffic Manager.